 1140 Welsh Road, Suite 220, North Wales, PA 19454

 When you have myopia, or nearsightedness, being unable to focus on anything more than a few feet away is extremely frustrating.
 However, if you have an up-to-date prescription, contact lenses or glasses can remedy the problem.
 The highly qualified team at Ophthalmology Physicians & Surgeons, PC offer outstanding facilities for assessing your eyesight as well as providing state-of-the-art laser treatments to correct myopia.
-If you live in the greater Philadelphia area, including Trappe, Blue Bell, Spring House, Hatboro, Bethlehem, and Levittown, Pennsylvania, or the counties of Montgomery, Bucks, or Northampton, schedule an appointment online or by phone today.
+If you live in the greater Philadelphia area, including Trappe, Blue Bell, North Wales, Hatboro, Bethlehem, and Levittown, Pennsylvania, or the counties of Montgomery, Bucks, or Northampton, schedule an appointment online or by phone today.

 Myopia, or nearsightedness, means you find it difficult to focus on distant objects.
 Myopia can affect you at any age and is often passed down genetically.

 Nearsightedness in children is a common reason for poor performance at school, because the child is struggling to read instructions on a whiteboard, or can’t see properly during sporting activities.
 To ensure your child isn’t affected by myopia, it’s best to take them for regular eye exams at Ophthalmology Physicians & Surgeons, PC.

 The reason why your vision is blurry when you have myopia is that your eyes are focusing incoming light in front of your retina rather than onto the retina’s surface.
 If the light isn’t entering your eye correctly, you can’t focus, which makes your vision blur when you look into the distance.

 People with myopia usually have eyeballs that aren’t perfectly round, but instead are too long from the front to the back.
 Myopia can also be due to certain congenital conditions, such as an abnormally shaped cornea or thick crystalline lens.